sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 8. Save your changes.

-    > Your role collection is now assigned to your user and contains the role you need to view the content of your application.
+    > Your role collection is assigned to your user and contains the role you need to view the content of your application.

-    > Now you need to apply these changes to the `helloworld` application by building and redeploying it again.
+    > Now you need to apply these changes to the `web` application by building and redeploying it again.

-9. Go back to the command line, and in the `java-tutorial` directory, execute:
+9. Go back to the command line, and in the `java-tutorial` directory, run:

     ```Bash/Shell
     mvn clean install
     ```

-10. And finally, execute:
+10. And finally, run:

     ```Bash/Shell
-    cf push helloworld
+    cf push web
     ```

 #### RESULT

 When you try to access again the `helloworld` application through the app router, it will successfully display the **Hello World!** message.

-> In order for the new result to take effect immediately, you might need to clear the cache of your browser.
+> **Tip**: For the new result to take effect immediately, you might need to clear the cache of your browser.
 Or just open the `web` application URL in a private/incognito browser tab.

 ---